frontendlane/responsify.dev/README.md

     -   postcss-pxtorem??
     -   postcss-line-height-px-to-unitless??
 -   vanilla-extract to replace PostCSS and CSS modules at some point in the future
+    -   how does it work?
+    -   how well can you use css features I like e.g. range for media queries?
 -   didn't have a need for `.gitattributes`, maybe if I were using windows i would have discovered a use case, but for now I'm gonna leave it out
 -   managing a personal project: https://news.ycombinator.com/item?id=38689869